You know, I'm watching a television in here and these people in the media are going nuts.

 And the Democrats and Obama in a year and a half have managed to top any of those.

-Any of those scandals, pale in comparison to what's already happened ethically, culturally, whatever corruption-wise in this administration.
+Any of those scandals pale in comparison to what's already happened ethically, culturally, whatever, corruption-wise in this administration.

-What was Delay's crime again?
+What was Delay's crime against?

-Can anybody tell me what did Delay do?
+Anybody tell me what did DeLay do?

 What did he do?

-Yeah, might have gone on a golf trip with a lobbyist.
+You know, he might have gone on a golf trip with a lobbyist.

 What did he do?